 - 1. Identify and comment on the optical principles of the lenses, frames, and spectacles. - 2.
-Would be able to brief the indications of dispensing these advance and special lenses to the - 3.
+Would be able to brief the indications of dispensing these advance and special lenses to the clients - 3.
 Able to understand the limitations of manual lensometry to measure the power of these lenses and would be able to perform extended lensometry for high-end prescriptions

-Alignment tools and Standard alignment.
+MODULE-III: 9 hours Alignment tools and Standard alignment.